 This condition causes compression of the spinal cord and spinal nerve roots in the neck.

-Creating nerve issues causing the dog to not be able to feel his feet and wobble when he walks.
+This creates nerve issues making the dog unable to feel his feet and to wobble when he walks.
 Dogs with this syndrome also have severe neck pain.

 The exact cause of this disease is unknown.

 Unfortunately, many large and giant dog breeds are susceptible to bone cancer (osteosarcoma).

 According to a 1979 study, the risk of a dog developing bone cancer increases by 60 to 185 times in breeds larger than 80 lbs.

 To this day, the prevalence of bone cancer in large and giant breeds is still more than that of smaller dog breeds.

 Genetic testing of breeding stock is vital to reduce the risk of these issues.
 So, only buy a puppy whose parents have been fully health screened.

 Conformational Defects of the Great Dane